 If asbestos is found, the law requires employers to hire a qualified abatement contractor to remove it.
 A qualified person must also certify that the worksite air is safe, following the completion of the asbestos removal work.
 A notice of project must be submitted to WorkSafeBC for all asbestos work.

-The most effective way to manage the risk of exposure to asbestos is to eliminate the source of exposure.
+The most effective way to manage the risk of exposure to asbestos in homes or commercial buildings is to eliminate the source of exposure.
 If that’s not possible, there are other risk controls to use.
 When choosing risk controls, start by asking yourself the questions in the following steps, listed in order of effectiveness.
 See our resources for more information.

 1. Elimination or substitution